PALS LEGACY SCHOLARSHIP

 - Personal connection not within the same family

-APPLICATIONS ARE NOW CLOSED.
-Good luck to all those who applied.
-Award recipients will be contacted by the end of May 2023.
+APPLICATIONS ARE OPEN.
+Good luck to all those who apply.
+Award recipients will be contacted by the end of May 2024.

 Who Can Apply?